August 24, 2020

 • Recognizing the importance of role modeling healthy boundaries for the safety and benefit of the client.

-Dianna has been in the Behavioral Health field for 20 year, as a Counselor, Clinical Supervisor, and Executive Director of Substance Use/Mental Health agencies.
-Dianna holds master’s degrees in Addiction Studies and Clinical Psychology.
-She is licensed as an LCPC, LMHC and a LCAC.
-She is also certified as a CRADC, SAP and CEAP.
-She is currently the owner of D.Feeney Counseling & Consulting, a private practice since 2018 in the Western Suburbs of Chicago Dianna has been an adjunct professor in the Addictions Studies and Psychology Programs at Governors State University since 2005 and a subject matter expert and adjunct at Northwestern College in Illinois since 2018.
+Dianna has been in the Behavioral Health field for over 20 years as a Counselor, Clinical Supervisor, and Executive Director of Substance Use/Mental health agencies.
+Dianna holds two master’s degrees in Addiction Studies and Clinical Psychology.
+She is licensed as an LCPC, LMHC and certified as a CRADC, SAP and CEAP.
+Currently an owner/therapist of Acceptance Counseling, a private practice in the Western Suburbs of Chicago started in 2018.
+Dianna has been an adjunct professor in the Addictions Studies and Psychology Programs at Governors State University since 2005.
 In her consulting role, she conducts clinical training to agencies and groups, as well as Clinical Supervision.
-As a CEAP (Certified Employee Assistance Professional) she offers EAP services to local businesses in her community and is an on-site EAP for a global company.
+Dianna has been a member of the IABH board since 2016 and a member of the Governors State Behavior Health Advisory Board since 2005.

 Registration